Jakub866/x-terra-hacakthon-2023/README.md

 # Project: X-Terra Hackathon 2023
-X-TERRA: Cross-Terrain Emergency Response and Relief Assistance
+X-TERRA: Cross-Terrain Emergency Response and Relief Assistance Thic repository contains a prototype of the project for Cassini Hackathon 2023 for the challenge ***"Enable cross terrain mobility"***.

+Issuse to solve
+There is always a risk of crisis in the world, and there is a strictly need to obtain fast and effective way to deploy and move assets nevertherless of destination and atmospheric situation.
+It is crucial to have a tool focused to support mission planning, understanding of terrain and ploting routes.

+Project Idea
+Create full pleaged app which will enable navigation on off road by using satelite photos supported by open source service, to search and lead the most optimalised off-road routing way for rough terrain mission planning.
+By obtaining satelite data about vegetation, moisture, all kind of water reservoirs compared to other open sources which gave information about elevation levels, weather conditions and if it is needed - streets.
+That's is why project X-Terra want to gave a idea and first impresion of solution fwhich can be use by a various assets like humanitarian convoys, firefighters emergency forces, forest protection and supervision service and also can find helpful for military use cases.

 Projekt ma składać się z algorytmu znajdywania najlepszej ścieżki z punku A do punktu B. Dzięki połączeniu heatmap zebranych z satleit projektu  Copernicus.
 Do znalezienia danych wykorzystywać będziemy portal Mundi.
 Sam projekt ma wyróżniać się prostotą w możlwiościach przyszłej rozbudowy.